pharo-ai/linear-models-posts/understanding-linear-regression.md

 ### Collecting the Data

 First, we go to [Leboncoin](https://www.leboncoin.fr/) and search for houses in Lille.
-We select top 50 houses into our datases, recording the value and price of each house.
+We select top 50 houses into our datasets, recording the value and price of each house.
 You can see them visualized in the picture below.

 <img src="img/houses.png" width="500"/>